mynaparrot/plugNmeet-docs/docs/firewall.md

 `netcat` is now going to echo to the terminal any text it receives on port 80 (you can quit the command later using Ctrl/Control + c).

 Next, on a second computer that is outside of the firewall, it must go through the firewall to access the plugNmeet server – install `netcat` as well.
-If you're using **Windows**, you can get netcat [here](https://eternallybored.org/misc/netcat/).
+If you're using **Windows**, you can get netcat from [here](https://eternallybored.org/misc/netcat/).
 Replace YOUR_SERVER_IP with your plugNmeet domain or IP address of your plugNmeet server, run the following command

 ```bash
 nc YOUR_SERVER_IP 80
 ```

-and type type the word `test` and press ENTER.
+and type the word `test` and press ENTER.
 If the firewall is forwarding incoming connections on port 80 to the internal plugNmeet server, you should see the word `test` appear after the `nc -l 80` command, as in

 ```bash
 nc -l 80
 test
 ```

-If the word `test` does not appear, double-check the firewall configuration to ensure its forwarding connections on port 80 and then test again.
+If the word `test` does not appear, double-check the firewall configuration to ensure it's forwarding connections on port 80 and then test again.

-Repeat these tests with port `443` & `7881`.
-That covers the TCP ports.
+Repeat these tests with port `443` & `7881` as well as.
+That covers the TCP ports testing.

 Next, we need to test that UDP connections in the range 50000-60000 are forwarded as well.
 On your plugNmeet server, run the following netcat command to listen for incoming data via UDP on port 50008 (here, we’re picking a port in the range 50000-60000).